Joey Archibald

-Joey Archibald (February 20, 1914 – February 3, 1998) was a National Boxing Association (NBA) world featherweight boxing champion in April 1939.
+Joey Archibald (February 20, 1914 – February 3, 1998) was an Undisputed Featherweight boxing champion in April 1939.
 He was managed by Al Weill, and his trainer was Charlie Goldman.

 Early life

 Archibald was born on February 20, 1914, in Providence, Rhode Island.
 He attended Providence College before his boxing career took off, and once studied for the priesthood.

 Setting himself up for a title shot on September 12, 1938, he defeated Tony Dupre, former holder of the 1936 USA New England Bantamweight Title, in a ten-round points decision at Griffith Stadium in Washington D.C.